-Besides the base salary, there are many other perquisites to explore and discuss.
+Besides the base salary, there are many other perquisites to explore and discuss a competitive remuneration package for senior executive level.
+Sometimes, it’s not just about getting a higher pay.
+We could be better off with other types of benefits that may be more useful to us.
 If you hit a roadblock on salary discussions, move on to negotiate other benefits such as equity bonus, retirement planning or sabbatical leave.
 If you are interviewing for a decision-making role with a start-up, ask for a share of equity.

 Profit sharing, stock options and bonuses can make up 40% of an overall senior executive salary package.
 A cash-heavy package (bigger salary) might be better if you need higher short-term cash flow.
 However, if you can afford to be patient then long-term incentives such as stock options, retirement bonus or performance shares can really pay off.
 Just make sure you understand the exact terms for exercising stock options and the accessibility of long-term incentives.

-Although it has no monetary value, you can also negotiate for a better job title to make sure you have the most senior-sounding one available.
+Although it has no exact monetary value, you may consider negotiating for a better job title to make sure you have the most senior-sounding one available.
 Individuals with senior titles are perceived to hold more important positions in the company, especially in the Asian context.
 A more senior title would also enable you to better connect with your peers, command meetings and influence key stakeholders.
 If you’re being hired at the director level, request for your title to be an executive director or senior director instead.

-So you’ll need to bring your A game to sell yourself and prove you deserve the compensation package you are asking for.
-If they feel that you deserve it and that you have the potential to offer more, they’ll be willing to fight tooth and nail for you.
+So you’ll need to put your negotiation skills out on the table, bring your ‘A’ game to sell yourself and prove you deserve the compensation package you are asking for.
+If they feel that you deserve it and that you have the potential to offer more, your bosses will be willing to fight tooth and nail for you.

 A recruitment specialist has a broad professional network that consists of senior-level executives as well.
-They will know what the real requirements of the job are and the reason why your predecessor left the company along with the salary range that you would likely receive if you accept the opportunity.
-Information of the job responsibilities and culture can help you make a well-informed decision on your career.
+They will know what the real requirements of the job are and the reasons why your predecessor left the company along with the salary range that you would likely receive if you accept the opportunity.
+These exclusive information about the job responsibilities and culture can help you make a well-informed decision on your career.

 are you ready to negotiate now?

-Truth is, no matter how prepared you are, you’ll still feel nervous.
-This is because you’ve set an expectation for yourself that you would need to meet.
+Truth is, no matter how prepared you are, you’ll still feel nervous when you’re on the topic to negotiate salary.
+This is because you’ve set an expectation for yourself and you don’t want to feel disappointed.

 If you’re unable to come to an amicable agreement with your boss on your remuneration package and wonder what your other options are, you can always reach out to us.